-While perusing seed catalogs and planning this year’s garden, plan ahead to combine your love of Gardening with giving back to the community:
+While perusing seed catalogs and planning this year’s garden, start planning ahead to combine your love of gardening with giving back to the community as a volunteer:

 - Organize a gleaning of remaining food crops in your community garden to go back to a community organization or school.

 - Start a seed-saving project with a local school to save and plant seeds for next year’s school or community garden plot.

 - Recruit friends and volunteers to process extra produce into usable canned or frozen goods for local school or food shelf – think sauce, salsa, jams, relishes, and pickles!

 Volunteer hours can be long, but they’re worth it.
 Stay fueled with healthy meals and snacks like these!

 Breakfast – Chive, Cheddar & Green Chili Corn Mini-Quiches